-Directed Study in media arts provides students with an opportunity to pursue advanced study in a specialized area of media arts beyond what is covered by the program's curriculum.
-Directed study may also be used by an undergraduate major who needs to complete an undergraduate requirement in the major that is not offered before the student's graduation date.
-Prerequisites: For Digital Media majors, the following coursework with a grade of at least a C in each course: MCOM 1101, MCOM 2201, MCOM 2202, DIGM 3230 and Consent of Instructor.
+Directed Study provides students with an opportunity to pursue advanced study in a specialized area of media arts beyond what is covered by the program's curriculum.
+Directed study may also be used by an undergraduate student who needs to complete a requirement in the major that is not offered before the student's graduation date.
+Prerequisites: The following coursework with a grade of at least a C in each course: MCOM 1101, MCOM 2201, MCOM 2202, DIGM 3230 and Consent of Instructor.